lumentae/lattice/README.md

 Each entry in the `rules` array is a JSON object.
 You have to use a JSON text component for each rule.
-I recommend using [this website](https://minecraft.tools/en/book.php) to create it easier, but do keep in mind that the generated JSON will need some adjustments to work properly in the config file.
+I recommend using [this website](https://minecraft.tools/en/json_text.php) to create it easier, but do keep in mind that the generated JSON will need some adjustments to work properly in the config file.
 For example, the website generates a click event as `clickEvent` but it needs to be `click_event` in the config file.
 You can also modify what the player should click to accept or decline the rules by going to a page with a high number ( e.g., 10000) and a low number (e.g., 5000) respectively.

+## Enabling Vanilla mode

+1. Shut down the server
+2. Open the `config/lattice/config.json` file
+3. Add `"vanillaMode": true,` to the file
+4. Start the server
+5. Great success!

 ## Known issues